DK27ss/Dynamite/README.md

-# Dynamite
-Dynamite - For Automatic Analysis of Ethereum Smart Contracts
+# Dynamite - For Automatic Analysis of Ethereum Smart Contracts

+Bêta version 0.5
+Developped and maintained by [@DK27ss](https://github.com/DK27ss)

-Dynamite is a simple tool coded in Python that automatically analyzes a smart contract using slither and the Etherscan API.
+Dynamite is a tool for automatically analyzes a smart contract using auto solc adapt; external modules (slither / mythril / echidna) and APIs.

 ![afjhxolq](https://github.com/user-attachments/assets/668b9499-ff15-4020-a680-2d68dc065552)